tbocek/dvorak/README.md

 ## Not a matching device: [xyz]

 If you see the above message in syslog or journalctl, it means that your keyboard device name does not have the string "keyb" (case insensitive) in it.
 For example, ```Not a matching device: [Logitech K360]```.
-In order to make it work with your device, in dvorak@.service, you can call be the executable with
+In order to make it work with your device, in dvorak@.service, you can call the executable with

 ```
 ExecStart=/usr/bin/dvorak /dev/input/%i keyb k360